 These are great angles you can use to make small talk, bring down the “professional barrier,” and build a rapport with your interviewer.
 Even if you're not “good” or comfortable with small talk, all you need to do is back the conversation into the topic, ask them about it, and continue with follow up questions!

-Tip #5: Create A List Of Questions To Ask Your Interviewer
+Tip #5: Create A List Of Questions To Ask The Interviewer

-Asking questions is one of the most important and underutilized parts of the interview.
+Asking questions is one of the most important and underutilized parts of the phone interview.

 Leading up to the Q&A, your interviewer has been controlling the conversation, and they've likely been asking the same questions to every candidate.
 That means they've been getting similar answers, within a range.
 Sure, some people will have better experience and are able to convey their value better, but the answers will be in the same vein.